collamaf/SimDaVinci/README.md

 ## FLAGS

-- -GaSet is used to choose the experimental setup; if -GaSet1 we are in the case in which we have the probe without the "Catafalco" while in the case -GaSet2 we have the "Catafalco's one".
-The case -GaSet3 is indeed the configuration in which the "catafalco"'s GaContainer is made by PVC and not by 3D printer such -GaSet2 case.
+# GaSet is used to choose the experimental setup;
+- 1: "bare probe", no "catafalco"
+- 2: "catafalco" in PVC for liquid source measurements

 - -Z is used to choose the distance of the frontshield from the source.